-The City is located in Cayuga County and is governed by an elected City Council (Council) composed of a Mayor and four Council members.
-The City Manager is responsible for the overall administration of the City government.
+The City is located in Genesee County and is governed by an elected ninemember City Council (Council).
+The City Manager is appointed by the Council and is responsible for the overall administration of the City government at the Council's direction.

-The City provides various services located in the City Hall, such as:
+The City provides programs and services at the City Hall, such as:

-- The City Clerk's Office (various licenses and permits, freedom of information act requests, etc.), - The City Treasurer's Office (collection of taxes, water and sewer bills, parking tickets, etc.), - The Code Enforcement Office (building permits, code complaints, etc.) among others, and - Public meetings of the Council along with other Boards, Committees and Commissions.
+- The Clerk-Treasurer's Office (various licenses and permits, collection of City revenues, etc.), - Department of Public Works (building and plumbing permits, work permits, etc.), and - Public meetings of the Council along with other Boards, Committees and Commissions.

-The Fire Station, City Court (owned by Cayuga County) and Police Station are also accessible to the public.
+The Police Station is also accessible to the public.